 Our operations, and those of our CROs, CMOs and other contractors and consultants, could be subject to earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, medical epidemics and other natural or manmade disasters or business interruptions, for which we are predominantly self-insured.
-The occurrence of any of these business disruptions could seriously harm our operations and financial condition and increase our costs and expenses.
+The occurrence of any of these business disruptions, the severity and frequency of which may be amplified by global climate change, could seriously harm our operations and financial condition and increase our costs and expenses.
 We rely on third-party manufacturers to produce our product candidates.
 Our ability to obtain clinical supplies of our product candidates could be disrupted if the operations of these suppliers are affected by a man-made or natural disaster or other business interruption.

-Legislation or other changes in U.S. tax law could adversely affect our business and financial condition.
+Changes in U.S. or foreign tax law or changes in our effective tax rates could adversely affect our business and financial condition.

-The rules dealing with U.S. federal, state, and local income taxation are constantly under review by persons involved in the legislative process and by the Internal Revenue Service and the U.S. Treasury Department.
+The rules dealing with U.S. federal, state, and local income taxation and foreign income taxation are constantly under review by persons involved in the legislative process, by the Internal Revenue Service, the U.S. Treasury Department and foreign tax authorities.
 Changes to tax laws (which changes may have retroactive application) could adversely affect us or holders of our common stock.
 In recent years, many changes have been made to applicable tax laws and changes are likely to continue to occur in the future.